fusepoolP3/p3-dictionary-matcher-transformer/README.md

 `casesensitive` - optional - if present, enables case sensitivity

-The following curl example shows an example invocation of the Dictionary Matcher Transformer running on Fusepool sandbox environment:
+The following curl example shows an example invocation of the Dictionary Matcher Transformer of a local running instance:

       curl -X POST -d "Frauds and Swindlings cause significant concerns with regards to Ethics." "http://localhost:7100/?taxonomy=http://data.nytimes.com/descriptors.rdf&stemming=english"